Steps Before the Initial Audit

 - What issues/time periods are to be audited for your first audit?
 (Cover dates)

 - For magazines, it must be no less than two issues (unless you are an annual or bi-annual publication); Must cover a period of no less than three months

 - For newspapers, it must be during a 6 month period (these periods always end on a quarter)

-- The publisher relations manager passes information about your distribution practices to your audit manager, who will develop an audit plan for your publication and assign an auditor to begin the audit.
+- The Client Solutions manager passes information about your distribution practices to your audit manager, who will develop an audit plan for your publication and assign an auditor to begin the audit.

 - The auditor contacts you to discuss audit preparation, including prepared documentation, audit process and the timing of the audit.
 The timing of when the auditor contacts you depends on the initial audit period you select.
 The type of documentation you need to prepare (or ensure your fulfillment operation prepares) depends on the type(s) of circulation you distribute.

 Sign Up for Our

 Get connected.
 Stay connected.
 Be the first to gain insider intelligence with the latest news, products, events and training from AAM.